 The format of the file used for import should be SQL.
 This can be changed by clicking on the drop-down arrow for Format.
 However, to keep things simple, we are going to be using the default format of .SQL.
 Click on Go in order to start the import.

-In order to double check for the table that you have added, click on the database name to list all of the tables in the right hand portion of the screen.
+This completes our tutorial on importing tables into a database.
 Depending on the size of the table, it may take some time for the import to complete.
 When the import completes you will be able to look at the tables of the database and see the table that you have imported.